Flaherty, Ozuna help Cards past Rockies, back into 1st place

 The Rockies lost for the fourth time in five games and fell to 18-37 since June 21.

 Flaherty (8-6) allowed three hits, struck out nine and walked one.
-He has allowed one earned run in his past 34 innings and has won four straight decisions.
-He hasn’t lost since July 7, when he allowed just two hits at San Francisco but St. Louis fell 1-0.
+He has given up one earned run in his past 34 innings and has won four straight decisions.
+He hasn’t lost since July 7, when he permitted just two hits at San Francisco but St. Louis fell 1-0.

+He got plenty of run support this time, leaving with a 6-0 lead.

+“It’s one of those things where you get some runs and you want to think to yourself that the game’s over,” he said.
+“But you’ve got to continue to just execute one pitch at a time and not worry about the big picture and just focus on making that next pitch.”

-Peter Lambert (2-4) lasted 4 1/3 innings and gave up six hits and four runs (two earned).
+Peter Lambert (2-4) lasted 4 1/3 innings and gave up six hits and two earned runs.
+He struggled locating his pitches and staying ahead in the count all night.

+“That’s the key to success for sure and obviously tonight I was very bad at that,” Lambert said.
+“Just going forward, I have to get ahead of batters.”

 Ozuna’s 24th homer of the season over the Colorado bullpen in left field gave St. Louis a 2-0 lead in the first.
-He also doubled in Paul Goldschmidt in the sixth and later scored on a single from Paul DeJong.
+He also doubled in Paul Goldschmidt in the sixth and later scored on a single by Paul DeJong.

 The homer came after one of several miscues by the Rockies.
-Kolten Wong reached on an error by second baseman Ryan McMahon and Ozuna’s blast came one out later, accounting for two of the four unearned runs surrendered by Colorado.
+Kolten Wong reached on an error by second baseman Ryan McMahon and Ozuna’s drive came one out later, accounting for two of the four unearned runs surrendered by Colorado.

+“Our pitching staff could not absorb the errors,” manager Bud Black said.
+“That’s what happened tonight.”

 Lambert plunked Wong in the fourth with the bases loaded to give the Cardinals a 3-0 lead.

-The Cardinals broke the game open in the fifth on a swinging bunt by Harrison Bader and a bad throw from reliever Wes Parsons, who fired the ball down the right-field line.
+The Cardinals broke the game open in the fifth on a swinging bunt by Harrison Bader and a bad throw from reliever Wes Parsons, who fired the ball down the right field line.
 That allowed Yadier Molina and Tommy Edman to score and Bader to reach third.
 He scored on Flaherty’s sacrifice fly to center as St. Louis went up 6-0.

 The Rockies scored three times in the ninth off John Gant.